cs-fullstack-2019-fall/html-tables-cw-rjrobins16/README.md

 Be sure to create a hyperlink for each product name that uses these URLs.

 ### Example 2
 Create a table for 3 (or more) of your favorite YouTube videos.
-Create 4 columns: the embedded YouTube video, channel name, video name (with a link to the video), and the date it was uploaded.
+Create 4 columns: the embedded YouTube video, publisher, channel name, rating (up to 5 stars).

+See ```Example2.png```

 ### CHALLENGE:
-For both tables, use CSS to collapse borders, and add striping (different color) for every other row, and any other style improvements you can think of.
+* For all tables, use CSS to collapse borders, and add striping (different color) for every other row.
+* Add any other style improvements you can think of.
 Experiment!